-This MD&A is based on the Company's consolidated financial statements for the three and six months ended June 30, 2020 which were prepared in accordance with IFRS.
+This MD&A is based on the Company's consolidated financial statements for the three and nine months ended September 30, 2020 which were prepared in accordance with IFRS.
 Management is required to make assumptions, judgments and estimates in the application of IFRS.
-Questor's significant accounting policies are described in Note 2 and 3 of the annual consolidated financial statements.
+The company's significant accounting policies are described in Note 2 and 3 of the consolidated financial statements.